 Skip to content

-YOLOv6-3.0 vs YOLOv7: Detailed Technical Comparison for Object Detection
+YOLOv6-3.0 vs YOLOv7: A Detailed Technical Comparison

-YOLOv6-3.0: Industrial Efficiency and Speed
+YOLOv6-3.0: Engineered for Industrial Speed

 Authors: Chuyi Li, Lulu Li, Yifei Geng, Hongliang Jiang, Meng Cheng, Bo Zhang, Zaidan Ke, Xiaoming Xu, and Xiangxiang Chu